Running WRF¶

 cd WRF/test/em_b_wave

-Edit the namelist.input file to set integration length, output frequency, domain size, timestep, physics options, and other parameters (see README.namelist in the WRF/run directory, or Namelist Variables), and then save the file.
+Edit the namelist.input file to set integration length, output frequency, domain size, timestep, physics options, and other parameters (see README.namelist in the WRF/run directory, or Namelist Variables), then save the file.

 Run the ideal initialization program.